ValterH/Griffin/README.md

 ## Step 1: Any-RDB-to-RDB

 For Relbench datasets, the raw datasets can be downloaded from their github repo.
 Then it can be converted to 4DBInfer used RDB format by `convert_relbench_to_dbinfer.py`.
+Note that 4DBInfer baselines require the task table to include all available columns in the target table.
+Thus if you want to test the 4DBInfer baselines, you need to convert the relbench datasets to 4DBInfer format with the full task table, with script `convert_relbench_to_dbinfer_fulltask.py`.

 For 4DBInfer original datasets, we also do a simple modification.
 Griffin pipeline requires all task tables have the **primary key column**.
 If the primary key column is not provided, we add the primary key column to the tables.
 We do this by manual work, and the code are saved at `notebooks/update_*_key.ipynb`.